 Practice Safe Archery

-Muzzy is committed to safe archery.
+Rage is committed to safe archery.
 Archery/hunting requires a high level of skill and caution at all times to avoid personal injury, death, or property damage.
-Muzzy products should only be used by those trained in the proper use of bows and arrows or under the direct supervision of a qualified instructor.
+Rage products should only be used by those trained in the proper use of bows and arrows or under the direct supervision of a qualified instructor.
 After loading an arrow into a bow, never point at any person or property.
 An arrow can be accidentally discharged and cause severe injury, death, or property damage.
 Never shoot an arrow without having full visual contact with the target and knowing what is behind the target.
 Always inspect your bow, arrows, and components prior to each use.
 Careless handling of arrows or components can result in severe injury.
 If an arrow has been damaged, or appears to be damaged, dispose of it immediately.

 Never Attempt to Shoot a Damaged Arrow.
 Inspect Arrows for Damage Prior to Every Shot.